MSKazemi/k8sPodPCP/README_FULL.md

 - Optional mutating webhook to annotate workloads with predicted power
 - Model registry and automated retraining

-## 🤝 Contributing

-Contributions are welcome.
-Please open an issue to discuss major changes.

-## 🔐 Security

-Please report vulnerabilities via a private issue.

 ## 🧾 License

 > **TODO:** Add a `LICENSE` file (recommended: Apache-2.0 or MIT).